 Step 4: Assemble the Sandwiches

-Spread mayonnaise or softened butter on one side of every slice of rye bread.
-Lay four slices, spread side down, on your skillet or griddle over medium heat.
-Top each with a slice of Swiss cheese, a beef patty, a layer of caramelized onions, another slice of Swiss cheese, then finish with a second piece of bread (spread side up).
+Spread mayonnaise on one side of each slice of rye bread.
+On four slices, layer a slice of Swiss cheese, then a cooked beef patty, followed by a generous helping of caramelized onions and another slice of Swiss cheese.
+Finish with the remaining bread slices, mayonnaise side down, to close the sandwiches.

 Garnishes